spencerbraun/anomaly_transformer_pytorch/README.md

 # Anomaly Transformer in PyTorch

 This is an implementation of [Anomaly Transformer: Time Series Anomaly Detection with Association Discrepancy](https://arxiv.org/abs/2110.02642).
-This paper is currently [under review](https://openreview.net/forum?id=LzQQ89U1qm_) and in need of some clarification around the attention mechanism.
-This repo will be updated as more information is provided.
+This paper has been accepted as a [Spotlight Paper at ICLR 2022](https://openreview.net/forum?id=LzQQ89U1qm_).

+Repository currently a work in progress.

 ## Usage